If done right, your real estate business can benefit significantly from experiential real estate marketing.

 - Have some sort of pre-launch campaign and post consistently in the lead-up to the event.
 In my article about open houses, I mentioned the types of pre-launch campaigns you can do.

-- You want to document the journey and the event with photo ops, videos, etc. to create further content.
-This is also important for the pre-launch campaign.
+- To create additional content, you want to document the journey and the event with photo ops, videos, etc. This is also important for the pre-launch campaign.

-- Know the needs of your target group or potential customers, so you can tailor the experiential real estate marketing campaign to them efficiently.
+- Know the needs of your target group or potential customers, so you can efficiently tailor the experiential real estate marketing campaign to them.

 Two Interesting Stats about Experiential Marketing

-There is a statistic that says that 74% of consumers are more likely to buy a product that is promoted with branded event marketing (source).
+A statistic says that 74% of consumers are more likely to buy a product that is promoted with branded event marketing (source).

-According to MC Kinsey, experiential marketing has a positive effect on word of mouth.
+According to MC Kinsey, experiential marketing positively affects word of mouth.

 The Challenges of Experiential Real Estate Marketing